 The Spruce sums this up very nicely – “while small areas of damage or a single puncture to a roofing shingle can be handled by a DIYer, roofing repairs, in general, are nothing to take lightly, since they involve working on a roof many feet above the ground.
 If your roof is very high, or the pitch is quite steep, it is best to have a roofing specialist make a repair.
 Repairs to roof flashing, shingle replacements, and vent gaskets may be best to leave to the pros, no matter how accessible the roof.”

-One of our distributors put together a great DIY roofing guide that can provide additional resources to help get your DIY roofing job done.
+One of our distributors put together an excellent DIY roofing guide that can provide additional resources to help get your DIY roofing job done.